Benedict's reagent

 Benedict's reagent (often called Benedict's qualitative solution or Benedict's solution) is a chemical reagent and complex mixture of sodium carbonate, sodium citrate, and copper(II) sulfate pentahydrate.
-It is often used in place of Fehling's solution to detect the presence of reducing sugars.
-The presence of other reducing substances also gives a positive result.
-Such tests that use this reagent are called the Benedict's tests.
-A positive test with Benedict's reagent is shown by a color change from clear blue to brick-red with a precipitate.
+It is often used in place of Fehling's solution to detect the presence of reducing sugars and other reducing substances.
+Tests that use this reagent are called Benedict's tests.
+A positive result of Benedict's test is indicated by a color change from clear blue to brick-red with a precipitate.

-Generally, Benedict's test detects the presence of aldehydes, alpha-hydroxy-ketones, and hemiacetals, including those that occur in certain ketoses.
-Thus, although the ketose fructose is not strictly a reducing sugar, it is an alpha-hydroxy-ketone and gives a positive test because the base in the reagent converts it into the aldoses glucose and mannose.
-Oxidation of the reducing sugar by the cupric (Cu2+) complex of the reagent produces a cuprous (Cu+), which precipitates as insoluble red copper(I) oxide (Cu2O).
+Generally, Benedict's test detects the presence of aldehyde groups, alpha-hydroxy-ketones, and hemiacetals, including those that occur in certain ketoses.
+In example, although the ketose fructose is not strictly a reducing sugar, it is an alpha-hydroxy-ketone which results to a positive test because the base component of Benedict converts it into aldoses glucose and mannose.
+Oxidizing the reducing sugar by the cupric (Cu2+) complex of the reagent produces a cuprous (Cu+), which precipitates as insoluble red copper(I) oxide (Cu2O).

-It is named after American chemist Stanley Rossiter Benedict.
+The test is named after American chemist Stanley Rossiter Benedict.